kissmetrics/km-support/_posts/2013-03-28-saas-revenue-essentials.md

 <!--
 ### Subscription Refunded

+*Note: we have not incorporated Refunds into the SaaS Revenue Report yet, but you can be prepared when we update our report by recording refund data using this event and these properties.*

 Triggered when you apply a refund for a customer.

 * `Subscription Refund Amount`: Numeric.
-The refunded amount.
-(Is this supposed to be a positive or negative number?)
+The refunded amount, as a positive number.
+* `Subscription Refund Length`: Numeric.
+Indicates from how many ***months*** we should deduct this refunded amount.
 * `Subscription Refund Reason`: Text.
-Describes the reason for the person is on.
+Describes the reason for the refund.

 Example: You refund Joe $100 while he is on a $50/mo Small plan.